mattlewis92/angular-bootstrap-confirm/README.md

 Set to either `confirm` or `cancel` to focus the confirm or cancel button.
 If omitted, by default it will not focus either button.

 #### is-disabled
 Whether to disable showing the popover.
-Default false.
+Default `false`.

 #### template-url
 A custom popover template.
 Useful for if you're not using bootstrap.
 It can be configured globally by setting `confirmationPopoverDefaults.templateUrl`

+#### hide-confirm-button
+When set will hide the confirm button.

+#### hide-cancel-button
+When set will hide the cancel button.

 ### confirmationPopoverDefaults
 There is also a value you can use to set the defaults like so: